 - (A) All cultivation of cannabis for medical use shall operate in compliance with this Chapter, as well as all applicable state and local laws. - (B) Cultivation of cannabis for medical use shall be permitted only following the issuance of a Cultivation Permit pursuant to the provisions of this Chapter, and the issuance of a permit pursuant to the provisions of Chapter 20.242 of the Mendocino County Zoning Code, if required.
-Chapter 20.242 permits the cultivation of cannabis for medical use only in specifically enumerated zoning, as determined by permit type, subject either to zoning clearance or an administrative permit or use permit. - (C) Persons or entities may apply for and hold a maximum of two (2) Cultivation Permits listed in Section 10A.17.070 at any given time. - (D) Qualified patients or primary caregivers cultivating medical cannabis pursuant to this Section are exempt from the permit requirements of paragraph (B) of this Section provided that the qualified patient or primary caregiver shall register with the Agricultural Commissioner's Office and must comply with the provisions of Sections 10A.17.040.
-Qualified patients or primary caregivers cultivating medical cannabis pursuant to this Section may voluntarily comply with Section 10A.17.050(B) hereof.

-- (1) Any and all cannabis cultivated by a qualified patient shall be for the sole and exclusive use by the patient only.
-A maximum of 100 square feet of medical cannabis may be cultivated by a qualified patient. - (2) Any and all cannabis cultivated by a primary caregiver shall be for the sole and exclusive use of up to a maximum of two (2) patients which have provided written designation to the primary caregiver to provide those services.
-A maximum of 100 square feet of cultivation area of medical cannabis may be cultivated by a primary caregiver for each patient they are cultivating for, up to a maximum total of 200 square feet.
+Chapter 20.242 permits the cultivation of cannabis for medical use only in specifically enumerated zoning, as determined by permit type, subject either to zoning clearance or an administrative permit or use permit. - (C) Persons or entities may apply for and hold a maximum of two (2) Cultivation Permits listed in Section 10A.17.070 at any given time. - (D) Qualified patients or primary caregivers cultivating medical cannabis are exempt from the permit requirements of paragraph (B) of this Section provided that the qualified patient or primary caregiver shall register with the Agricultural Commissioner's Office and must comply with the provisions of Sections 10A.17.040 and 10A.17.050(B) hereof. - (1) Any and all cannabis cultivated by a qualified patient shall be for the sole and exclusive use by the patient only.
+A maximum of 100 square feet of medical cannabis may be cultivated by a qualified patient. - (2) Any and all cannabis cultivated by a primary caregiver shall be for the sole and exclusive use of up to a maximum of five (5) patients which have provided written designation to the primary caregiver to provide those services.
+A maximum of 100 square feet of cultivation area of medical cannabis may be cultivated by a Primary caregiver for each patient they are cultivating for, up to a maximum total of 500 square feet.